About the Host School

 The school campus is very modern and feels very much like a university campus.
 It boasts an ultra modern library, a sports stadium, several well equipped lecture rooms and board rooms.
 The campus canteen is modern and caters for different needs – there is a large canteen for everyday use and a canteen for more refined food prepared with a more personal touch.
 Private dining rooms can also be booked – where the food served is superb.
 Classrooms are bigger in size than the average school and equipped with a computer and projector, as well as the usual white board and notice boards.
 Internet connection is available in each classroom.

 Modern, well-equipped student boarding facilities are also on campus.
-There is also staff accommodation and a guest house to cater for short stays.
+There is also a guest house to cater for short stays.
 The school gardens and grounds are beautiful and create a park-like atmosphere.

 The school is currently under direct control of the Zhejiang Provincial Government.
-It is, however, in the process of being transferred to the Hangzhou City Education Authorities and this process is planned over a three year timeframe.
+It is, however, in the process of being transferred to the Hangzhou City Education Authorities.
 Once the transfer of students has been completed, the facilities will be taken over by one of the local universities.
-The CAL centre, however, will remain on the present campus.
+The A Level centre, however, will remain on the present campus.

-The centre was established in September 2008 and has 280 students on role.
-We have 14 foreign teachers and 8 Chinese teachers.
+The centre was established in September 2008 and currently has over 360 students on role.
+We have 16 foreign teachers and over 30 Chinese teachers and staff.

-Our students are hardworking, intelligent, polite and well disciplined.
-They are goal orientated and set high standards for themselves.
-They read way beyond the syllabus parameters, and classroom discussions are very active and lively.
-Our results at AS level last year were superb.
+Our students are hardworking, intelligent, polite, well disciplined, goal orientated and set high standards for themselves.
+They read way beyond the syllabus parameters and classroom discussions are very active and lively.
+Our results at AS and A2 level have been excellent year on year.

 Lifestyle